sharkwouter/vaporos-buster/README.md

 The isohdpfx.bin file is used for generating the iso.
 You need it, otherwise the ISO might not boot.

+#### VaporOS specific packages

+There are a number of VaporOS specific packages which are included when the ISO is build.
+These packages and their source code can be found either [in this github repo](https://github.com/sharkwouter/vaporos-buster-repository) or [in the VaporOS repository](http://download.vaporos.net/vaporos/).

 ### Testing the base installation

 To test if the installer would succeed in the installing the base system the ``create-chroot.sh`` script can be run.
 This creates a chroot based on the buildroot directory.
 Make sure you run ``gen.sh`` before running this script.
 It has to be run as root.